Jamaica's First High-Powered Rocketry Organisation

 A team of engineers and educators united by a single ambition: to put Jamaica on the aerospace map.

-Lignum Propulsion was founded to fill a gap that has long existed in Caribbean STEM education: access to practical, hands-on aerospace engineering.
+Lignum Propulsion is a non-profit organisation founded to fill a gap that has long existed in Caribbean STEM education: access to practical, hands-on aerospace engineering.
 We design and build rockets, develop our own propulsion systems, and run the competitive infrastructure that motivates young people to pursue science and engineering.

-The name "Lignum" is a nod to Jamaica's national tree, the Lignum Vitae - one of the hardest and most resilient woods on earth.
-We chose it to reflect our commitment to building something enduring right here in Jamaica.
+The name "Lignum" is a nod to the Lignum Vitae, Jamaica's national flower.
+The tree that bears it yields one of the hardest and most resilient woods on earth, and we chose it to reflect our commitment to building something enduring right here in Jamaica.

 We engineer our own KNSB composite motors, airframes, recovery systems, and avionics.
 Every component flown at LNRC is locally produced and validated by our team.